Colorado-Mesa-University-Cybersecurity/BinaryImageTransformation/README.md

 # Binary Image Encoding (BIE)
-A repository for out research in Binary Image Transformations for the classification of Tabular Data.
+A repository for our research in Binary Image Transformations for the classification of Tabular Data.

 ## Download the Datasets used in this study